Former Undergraduates

 Stephanie Albers – Stephanie learned about DNA extractions and worked on learning PCR as part of our stiltgrass study.
 (2011-2012)

-SSSvetlana Stancheva – Beginning in the winter of 2011, Svetlana became proficient in DNA extraction protocols, especially with our new 96-well plate extraction technique.
+Svetlana Stancheva – Beginning in the winter of 2011, Svetlana became proficient in DNA extraction protocols, especially with our new 96-well plate extraction technique.
 She also learned PCR and assisted in the Japanese stiltgrass study.
-(2010-2011
+(2010-2011)

 Andrew Plassard – Andrew helped with general lab projects, learning new techniques.
 (2010)

 Ben Merritt and Josh Jones – Ben and Josh examined the ecophysiology (photosynthetic rate, stomatal conductance, and water use efficiency) in invasive Callery pear (Pyrus calleryana) under normal and drought-stressed conditions, using the LI-COR 6400 infrared gas analyzer.
-Ben returned to the graduate program and is now a PhD Candidate in our lab, working on a GIS-based project, co-advised with Dr. Steve Matter.
+Ben returned to the graduate program earned his PhD, working on a GIS-based project, co-advised with Dr. Steve Matter.
 (Josh: 2010-2012; Ben: 2010-2014)

 Helena Polychroniou – Helena participated on the Callery pear project where she was responsible for comparing the reproductive output of different cultivars as well as quantifying their outcrossing rates.
 (2009)